If you’re about to set off on a long journey, the last thing you want to see is a strange car warning light on your car’s dashboard.

 You may or may not notice other symptoms if your check engine light comes on.
 For example, your car may suffer from reduced performance or the engine might sound unusual.

-The check engine light could indicate a serious issue and you should have it looked at by an expert as soon as possible.
+The engine light could indicate a serious issue and you should have it looked at by an expert as soon as possible.

 If your check engine light is flashing, this indicates a serious problem that needs urgent attention.